bukun/crab/README.md

   For Usage and Instructions checkout the [Crab Wiki](https://github.com/muricoca/crab/wiki)

+## Unit test with nose

+  Run with the following command:

+     nosetests  --exe -v -d -s

 ## History

   The project was started in 2010  by Marcel Caraciolo as a M.S.C related  project, and since then many people interested joined to help in the project.